randomemain/randomemain.github.io/README.md

 + ### Menu is a list of options, can be selected by user in computer applications terminology.
 + ### In C we can develop menu driven applications, application allows the user to select an option from menu.
-+ ### switch case is a construct to create menu driven applications
++ ### switch case is a construct to create menu driven applications.
 + ### In GUI environment the Menu's are Drop Down, Pop-Up, or it can be of any other format.

 ## Syntax :